aehng/Lecture-Notes/Module6/Lec40-Mon_Apr_24/README.md

     *   I spent around 6 weeks on it; there wasn't very much code nor testing to do
     *   Most of that time was familiarizing myself with the programming environment (Windows CE OS, micro version of .NET, learning how to get data from the barcode reader, etc.)
 *   I worked on a handful of embedded systems while at APG
-    *   They were maybe a few thousand lines of C code
+    *   These were a few thousand lines of C code apiece
-    *   The PCBs (printed circuit boards) were all smaller than a 3x5 card
+    *   The PCBs (printed circuit boards) were all smaller than a 3x5 index card

 ## What made you decide to get into teaching instead of staying in the industry?